Swan maiden: Antiquity and origin

 A. T. Hatto connects the origin of the bird-maiden motif with the migration and mating of migratory aquatic-related bird (swans included), and local totemic and shamanistic conceptions, such as the possible notions of foreign women (with the analogy of the migratory birds) being related to sorcery; the husband undertaking labours and challenges in his search journey; or an analogy for the soul flight.

 Berezkin affirms that this motif might have appeared first in Asia, diffusing to the New World, and that a novel ecotype later arrived at North Eurasia and again was brought to North America, c.
 5000 BC.
 Julien d’Huy identified the presence of the bird-maiden story also in six linguistically isolated groups: the Ainus, the Basques, the Burusho, the Koreans, the Cofán, the Haida, the Tlingit and the Natchez.
-Based on the cladistics of the mythemes, he obtained statistical evidence that agrees with the proposal of Berezkin that the motif arrived in the Americas in two different times.
+Based on the cladistics of the mythemes, he obtained statistical evidence supporting Berezkin's proposal that the motif arrived in the Americas at two different times.
 He thus reconstructed the protomyth (with more than 75% chance) as appearing first in East Asia following this structure:

 "The hero, a young man, a good hunter, surprises women bathing in a lake.
 They have retained their appearance as immortals or supernatural creatures.
 They undress and their bodies or clothes are covered with feathers.
 The hero seizes the clothes or the plumage of the most beautiful woman, but does not hide them.
 The naked woman asks the hero to give her back her outfit.
 She promises [in exchange] to marry him.
 They first live in the hero's world.
 One day, the woman puts on her old plumage and, after living on earth, returns to heaven.
 The man tries to find her.
 He performs several difficult and dangerous tasks, and his quest ends happily, with a reunion with his wife.
 However, at the end of the story, the hero lives alone or returns home alone."

 The researcher also points out that, among the hundreds of other categories of motifs, the bird-maiden motif belongs to a core group (ATU 400):

 Ancient Indian literature

-It has been suggested the romance of apsara Urvasi and king Pururavas, of ancient Sanskrit literature, may be one of the oldest forms (or origin) of the Swan-Maiden tale.
+It has been suggested that the romance of apsara Urvasi and king Pururavas, of ancient Sanskrit literature, may be one of the oldest forms (or origin) of the Swan-Maiden tale.

 The antiquity of the swan-maiden tale was suggested in the 19th century by Reverend Sabine Baring-Gould, postulating an origin of the motif before the separation of the Proto-Indo-European language, and, due to the presence of the tale in diverse and distant traditions (such as Samoyedic and Native Americans), there was a possibility that the tale may be even older.
 Another theory was supported by Charles Henry Tawney, in his translation of Somadeva's Kathasaritsagara: he suggests the source of the motif to be old Sanskrit literature; the tale then migrated to Middle East, and from there as an intermediate point, spread to Europe.